freddielloyd/SDPA_Coursework/Part 1 - Software Development/Part1.md

 The computer player class represents a non-human player in the game, and contains methods to make its move depending on the difficulty level the player has chosen to play against.
 The differences in moves is as follows:

-- Easy: A random move from the 4 directions
+- Easy: A random move from the 4 directions on a square grid, or the 6 directions on a hexagonal grid
 - Medium: A random move in any non-suicidal direction
-- Hard: A smart move in the direction with the most available spaces, whilst avoiding moves that would result in definite suicide the turn after
+- Hard: A smart move in the direction with the most available spaces.
+If there are multiple maximum directions, the computer will move in the direction which results in the greatest possible number of moves on the next turn

 To choose its move on medium or hard difficulty, a helper method returns the legal moves that are available for the computer to make.

-On hard difficulty, if there are multiple maximum direction moves available, a random choice is made between them.
+The check_next_move function used on hard difficulty calls the legal moves method also, and is itself called in the choose_between_moves function.

 ##### board.py

 The board file contains the class which manages the board.
 This is achieved by methods which create the board, process moves, output the board to the console, and display end of game messages.

+The processing of a move and subsequent and updating of the board works by marking the position that the player has moved from with a "X", and the new position with "1" or "2" depending on which players turn it is.
+In a computer game, the computer player is always represented as player 2.